-- As with many other online services, packet loss in WoT happens whenever data packets you send or receive never make it to destination.
+- As with many other online services, packet loss in WoT happens whenever data packets never make it to their destination.

 WoT, short for World of Tanks, is a popular war strategic shooter released in 2010.
 If you’ve never played it before, it’s exactly what it sounds like.
 You get to control a tank (armored vehicle) and wreak havoc on your enemies.

 The game still has a lot of popularity, despite receiving a lot of complaints regarding slow matchmaking, unbalanced gameplay due to the pay-to-win model, and a somewhat toxic community.

 Yet players seem they can’t get enough and keep coming back.
 But aside from the issues listed above, which could be fixed by the upper management, WoT also faces a series of technical challenges.

 Namely, those are high ping, jitter, and, you’ve guessed, packet loss.